Deprecated page

 network_mode: "host"

-The Akita CLI can start a child process while collecting traces.
-You can use this feature to change the entry point of your container to the Akita CLI, have Akita start your main server process, and then capture a trace for the entire lifetime of that server process.
-This is a more intrusive change that requires changes to your container build process, but will work for any way that the container is run.
+The Akita agent can start a child process while collecting data.
+You can use this feature to change the entry point of your container to the Akita Agent, which will allow Akita to start your main server process and capture the data for the entire lifetime of that server process.

 ...